Summer Learning in Somerville

 Overview of Programs

 SPS and SPS partners run a wide range of summer enrichment programs for students of all ages.
-These programs are targeted at students with specific needs and participants have been referred into the programs by their teachers.
+These programs are targeted at students with specific needs and participants are referred into the programs by their teachers.
 There are also excellent, open summer programs run by SPS and the City of Somerville that are available to everyone.
 They are the Music Programs, Summer Meals program, and Recreation Department programs, and the Somerville Childcare Center.
 Find out more about additional summer activities on the Somerville Family Learning Collaborative resources page.